-A functional building of the late 1950s, originally intended as a parish hall for a church that was never built, to meet the needs of the expanding and mainly migrant Catholic population of post-war Bedford.
+A functional building of the late 1950s, originally intended as a parish hall for a church that was never built, to meet the needs of the expanding and mainly immigrant Catholic population of post-war Bedford.
 Architecturally, a notable feature is the laminated timber trusses of the nave, lending the interior something of the character of an upturned boat.

 The village of Goldington grew up along the old Bedford to Cambridge road.
 The parish was merged with Bedford in 1934 and the area was greatly expanded in the post-war years.
-The demand for labour in the Bedford brickyards led to large scale immigration from Poland, the Ukraine, and in particular southern Italy (the brick companies set up recruitment offices in Naples).
-By 1955, 92% of male Italian migrants arrived on brickwork contracts, and of the 783 who arrived that year, 468 stayed.
+The demand for labour in the Bedford brickyards led to large scale immigration from Poland, Ukraine, and in particular southern Italy (the brick companies set up recruitment offices in Naples).
+In 1955, 92% of male Italian migrants arrived on brickwork contracts, and of the 783 who arrived that year, 468 stayed.

-The church of Holy Cross was opened by Bishop Parker on November 24 1957, and was built to serve the Putnoe estate and the Goldington and Wendover Drive areas.
-The architect was Gerald King of Max Lock and Partners (Bedford and London), and the contractors Lindum (Lincoln) Ltd. It was built to accommodate 150 people, at a cost of £5,257 10s 4d.
+The church of Holy Cross was opened by Bishop Parker on 24 November 1957, and was built to serve the Putnoe estate and the Goldington and Wendover Drive areas.
+The architect was Gerald King of Max Lock & Partners (Bedford and London), and the contractors Lindum (Lincoln) Ltd. It was built to accommodate 150 people, at a cost of £5,257 10s 4d.
 The church was put in the charge of the Scalabrini Fathers, an Italian order.
 It occupies a large site, and the original intention was that the church should in due course become the parish hall and a larger church built alongside.
 However, the building has remained a church and was later enlarged by the addition of aisles (at the time of the erection of the parish in 1966).
 A dual-purpose presbytery and hall was built alongside the church, now demolished.
 The Scalabrini Fathers left Goldington in 1972, after which the Fathers of the Sacred Hearts of Jesus and Mary (the Picpus Fathers) served the parish until 2003.
-Since that time it has been served by its first diocesan priest, based in Brickhill.
+Since then it has been served by its first diocesan priest, based in Brickhill.
 A Pastoral Centre was recently built alongside the church (opened in 2007).